Properties can be advertised for sale before the building has been constructed. Buying this type of property is known as 'buying off the plan'.

-Exemptions for attaching the insurance certificate to the contract of sale
+Exemptions for attaching proof of HBC cover to the contract of sale

-Sometimes builders only take out insurance shortly before building commences.
-If the building work has not yet started, the developer is not required to provide the certificate of insurance.
+Sometimes builders only take out cover shortly before building commences.
+If the building work has not yet started, the developer is not required to provide the certificate of cover.
 In this situation:

-The legal right to cancel the contract under the Home Building Act 1989 is limited to situations without insurance under the Home Building Compensation Fund at the arranged time.
+The legal right to cancel the contract under the Home Building Act 1989 is limited to situations without cover under the HBC Scheme at the arranged time.
 In this circumstance, the prospective buyer can only cancel before the contract has been completed (settlement).